altergot/neuro-astro-network/README.md

 ![two](/images/two.jpg "Two")
 ![three](/images/three.jpg "Three")

-At the testing stage there are 8 alternated images (learned and new): digits 0, 5, 1, 6, 2, 7, 3, 8.
+And at the testing stage there are 8 alternated images are presented (learned and new): digits 0, 5, 1, 6, 2, 7, 3, 8.

 ![zero](/images/zero.jpg "Zero")
 ![five](/images/five.jpg "Five")